ayeseeem/icm-dpickx/README.md

       [XMLUnit](http://www.xmlunit.org/) - use to implement some of the internal XPath evaluations etc, and/or document using it explicitly in parallel with `dpickx` to check the XML is valid etc.
-- [ ] There was an intention to be able to apply checks to just part of a document tree.
-Check if this works, and check/change examples and tests to show this
+- [x] There was an intention to be able to apply checks to just part of a document tree.
+Check if this works, and check/change examples and tests to show this.
+      Relative paths apply relative to the node, absolute paths still refer to the whole document.
 - [ ] Support XML Namespaces.
 The original code had some capabilities to handle
       namespaces: does the current code?
 There is the unused, helper class `DomHelper`, which shows an approach that might work.
 Compare it to how